 - 1. To elect the 12 directors nominated in this proxy statement; - 2.
-To ratify the appointment of the independent registered public accounting firm for the fiscal year ending October 31, 2024; - 3.
-To approve Amendment No. 3 to the Hewlett Packard Enterprise Company 2021 Stock Incentive Plan to increase the plan's shares available for issuance; - 4.
-To approve, on an advisory basis, the Hewlett Packard Enterprise Company's executive compensation; - 5.
-To approve a certificate of amendment to the Amended and Restated Certificate of Incorporation of Hewlett Packard Enterprise Company to limit the liability of certain officers as permitted by Delaware law; and - 6.
+To ratify the appointment of the independent registered public accounting firm for the fiscal year ending October 31, 2025; - 3.
+To approve Amendment No. 4 to the Hewlett Packard Enterprise Company 2021 Stock Incentive Plan to increase the plan's shares available for issuance; - 4.
+To approve Amendment No. 1 to the Hewlett Packard Enterprise Company 2015 Employee Stock Purchase Plan to extend the plan's duration: - 5.
+To approve, on an advisory basis, Hewlett Packard Enterprise Company's executive compensation; - 6.
+To consider and vote upon one stockholder proposal entitled: "Transparency in Lobbying," if properly presented; and - 7.
 To consider such other business as may properly come before the meeting.